Victoria0292/genshin-pg/README.md

 # genshin-pg
 A webpage I have made from the ground up.
-I am learning by doing with this webpage and will eventually turn this into an interactive website!
+I am learning by doing with this webpage utilizing HTML, CSS and a little JavaScript.
+Eventually I'd like to add more JavaScript and turn this into a website!